 Please note: the Bronze Award asks the team to track income and expenses related to the project, as well as the hours each team member invests.
 To be most successful, we recommend you print the Expense Sheet and Time Log from the Final Report above and use them to track these things as you go.

 Girls work individually or in a small team to brainstorm a fresh solution to an issue in their community.
 They each invest at least 50 hours in carrying out their project, reaching out to build connections in their greater community, beyond their families and Girl Scout sisters.
 If working as part of a team, the girls address a cause together, but each girl designs her own, separate part of the project where she shines as a leader.
 Each girl completes her own Final Report to reflect on what she learned.
 Find the requirements to earn the Silver Award in your Cadette Girl's Guide to Girl Scouting.

 Please note: the Silver Award asks the each girl to track income and expenses related to the project, as well as the hours she invests.
 To be most successful, we recommend you print the Expense Sheet and Time Log from the Final Report above and use them to track these things as you go.

 Girl Scout Seniors and Ambassadors, grades 9-12

 Review the girl and adult guidelines for the Gold Award by consulting one of the following:

 - Ambassador Girl's Guide to Girl Scouting

 Girls in grades 9-12 who plan to earn the Girl Scout Gold Award are required to attend an orientation to learn about the Gold Award approval process and the characteristics of a successful final project.

-To RSVP for the conference call and to receive the call-in number complete the online registration below.
+To RSVP for the conference call and to receive the call-in number complete the online registration on the right.